AverageHoarder/mkvpropr/README.md

 ![Gif that shows how the 168 episodes of Star Trek: Voyager are edited with mkvpropr in less than a minute.](/assets/example_gifs/mkvp_tvshow_voyager.gif)
 #### Explanation:
 In this ~1min gif I've interactively set the
-1. file title and video track name based on the episode name in matching .nfo files (or extracted from the filename for multi-episode files)
+1. file title and video track name based on the episode name in matching .nfo files
 2. video track language to "en"
 3. 1st audio track language to "de"
 4. 1st audio track name to "Deutsch"